facebookarchive/codemod/README.md

       matching file extensions passed in --extensions
     --accept-all
-      Automatically accept all changes (use with caution) --editor
+      Automatically accept all changes (use with caution) --default-no
+      Set default behavior to reject the change.
+    --editor
       Specify an editor, e.g. "vim" or "emacs".
 If omitted, defaults to $EDITOR environment variable.